-A unique feature of this Web-based mobile AR solution is that subscribers no longer need to download the specific apps in advance to experience the augmented virtual services, that is, the Web technology eliminates the performance differences in AR interaction mechanisms due to heterogeneous mobile devices, users can enjoy the AR experience anytime and anywhere by simply using a predefined URL, which holds the potential to promote the application of mobile AR on a large scale.
+A unique feature of this Web-based mobile AR solution is that subscribers no longer need to download the specific apps in advance to experience the augmented virtual services, that is, the Web technology eliminates the performance differences in AR interaction mechanisms due to heterogeneous mobile devices, users can enjoy the AR experience anytime and anywhere by simply using a pre-defined URL, which holds the potential to promote the application of mobile AR on a large scale.

 Although the proposed communication planning algorithm BA-CPP promises efficient problem-solving capability, when the number of subscribers increases excessively, the path planning remains a challenging problem.
 For example, when there are 10 edge nodes requesting communication, a total of 45 communication paths are available; then when the edge nodes are increased to 30, the number of communication paths will increase to 465.
 The increase in the dimension of the solution space reflects the complexity of the problem, making efficient optimization more challenging.
-Not only does the time required for the problem-solving increase, but also it is more easily being trapped into local optimum.
+Not only does the time required for the problemsolving increase, but also it is more easily being trapped into local optimum.

-Algorithm 2 Crowning Record Dath Dianning Algorithm 2 Grouping-based Path Planning Input: Network features: B (bandwidth) and L (latency); Ideal points: $S^+$ (positive) and $S^-$ (negative); BAS parameters: $P'$ (penalty factor), $\delta$ , and $N$ ; Mobile user collection M and location information P .
-Output: Optimal multi-user communication solution: $X$ .
-1: Mobile user grouping using cluster analysis 2: for $i = 1$ to $K$ do $\triangleright$ Parallel processing 3: $\boldsymbol{X}i = \text{BA-CPP}(G_i, \boldsymbol{B}i, \boldsymbol{L}i, S^+, S^-, P', \delta, N)$ 4: end for 5: return $oldsymbol{X} = \{oldsymbol{X}1, oldsymbol{X}2, \dots, oldsymbol{X}K\}$ · · · · · · · · · · · · · · · · · · ·
+lgorithm 2.
+Grouping-Based Path Planning iput: Network features: B (bandwidth) and L (latency); Ideal points: S^+ (positive) and S^- (negative); BAS parameters: P' (penalty factor), δ , and N; Mobile user collection M and location information utput: Optimal multi-user communication solution: X .
+Mobile user grouping using cluster analysis for $i = 1$ to K do \triangleright Parallel processing $X_i = BA - CPP(G_i, \mathbf{B}i, \mathbf{L}i, S^+, S^-, P', \delta, N)$ end for

+5: return $X = \{X_1, X_2, ..., X_K\}$

-To address the challenge of efficient large-scale communication planning, we adopt a grouping-based path planning mechanism, as described by Algorithm 2. n mobile service subscribers are divided into K communication groups, $G = \{G_1, G_2, \ldots, G_K\}$ , based on their location information using cluster analysis.
+To address the challenge of efficient large-scale communication planning, we adopt a grouping-based path planning mechanism, as described by Algorithm 2. n mobile service subscribers are divided into K communication groups, $G = \{G_1, G_2, \ldots, G_K\}$, based on their location information using cluster analysis.
 All groups use the BA-CPP algorithm in parallel to obtain their in-group communication "map", and all interactions are forwarded by the edge server between groups.
 Remarkably, the granularity of the grouping depends on the cost of network spectrum resources and the service provider's pre-defined requirements for communication path update frequency.
-The more groups, the more spectrum resources are occupied (for K groups, the system network spectrum occupancy $S{\max}^3$ is K), but the faster the communication planning process for each group.
+The more groups, the more spectrum resources are occupied (for K groups, the system network spectrum occupancy S{max}^3 is K), but the faster the communication planning process for each group.